vincentsmuda/TheExterminator/readme.md

 - Allow user to click on problem element
 - Create a quick link that mimics QA user's browser variables
 - Create a bookmark shortcut
-- Create a wordpress plugin
+- Create a WordPress plugin
-- Create a shopify App
+- Create a Shopify App
-- Write Contribution guidelines

 ## Successfully tested on
 - IE 10.0 32-bit on Windows 8 64-bit